jason-a69/roon_cad/README.md

 `cd roon_ca`

-Setup the files needed for Roon Audio (many thanks to https://github.com/pavoni/pyroon without his assistance this would not have been possible)
+Setup the files needed for Roon Audio (many thanks to https://github.com/pavoni/pyroon) without his assistance this would not have been possible)

 `python3 discovery.py`

-Now go into you Roon app -  settings / Extensions and enable roon_ca_sense
+Now go into you Roon app on your phone -  settings / Extensions and enable roon_ca

-Change the code to match your environment
-You need to change line
+### Installation and setup guide for sense hat

+Install the pip libraries needed
+`sudo apt install sense-hat`

+Changes to `roon_ca_sense.py`
-`target_zone = "Qutest"`

-in roon_ca_sense.py to match the zone where your Pi is
+Change `Qutest` on line `target_zone = "Qutest"`  to match the zone where the Pi is

 Copy the main program to /usr/local/bin

 `sudo cp roon_ca_sense.py /usr/local/bin/.`

+Changes to `roon_ca.service`

-Copy the service file and enable and start it, if you are not using user dietpi then you will need to change line
+If you are not using user dietpi then you will need to change line

 `User = dietpi`

-to the user you are using for your OS.
+to the user you are using for your OS (probably to pi if you are using Raspbian)

-You also need to change the line

-`ExecStart=/bin/bash -c '/usr/bin/python3 /usr/local/bin/roon_ca_sense.py'`

-To the display you are using, the above example assumes the sense hat

 Now copy the service file, enable and start it.